Next Start

 This program starts with core marine training ranging from engines and rigging to electrical systems and service operations.
 From there, you’ll move into a series of manufacturer-specific courses featuring:

-In these courses, you’ll gain technical and hands-on training specific to each brand while learning the design and operation unique to each manufacturer.
+In these marine technician courses, you’ll gain technical and hands-on training specific to each brand while learning the design and operation unique to each manufacturer.
 You’ll gain a wide range of skills that you can build upon as you pursue a career in a marina, boatyard, as a dealer, or wherever your path may take you.

-2. Does MMI Help With Housing?
+2. Does UTI Help With Housing?

 In Orlando, the Student Services department works with Compass Rose to help students secure housing.
 Compass Rose offers both shared and independent housing options that are conveniently located close to campus.